 Lauren Leto once said, "If you can spell "Nietzsche" without Google, you deserve a cookie."
 Even the best writers are vulnerable to spelling errors.
 In this printable worksheet, kids color the correctly-spelled words.

 Proofreading is not a luxury you give your writing; it's an integral part of the writing process itself.
 In this pdf worksheet, kids look for errors in capitalization, punctuation, spelling and grammar.

 All English teachers agree that kids who fish their writing for errors and fix them, shine the brightest in ELA classes, and we can't agree more.
 This printable exercise gives practice with rewriting sentences correctly.

 The pleasure of proofreading is when you have a relatively long text, and nearly every sentence has something waiting to be corrected in it.
-Let kids spot and correct errors in this passage about T-Rex.
+Let 4th grade kids spot and correct errors in this passage about T-Rex.

 Let children know that, once they successfully answer this pdf worksheet, their proofreading skills are set to go places.
 They read a passage about the Liberty Bell, make corrections and rewrite the passage.

 Watch children fire in all cylinders, as they start editing and proofreading this passage.
 They peruse the piece, point out its mistakes using proofreading marks, and sport that triumphant smile on their face.